Thyroid Cancer Diagnostics Market Size and Share

 Thyroid Cancer Diagnostics Market Analysis by Mordor Intelligence

-The thyroid cancer diagnostics market is valued at USD 245.08 billion in 2025 and is forecast to reach USD 335.78 billion by 2030, growing at a 6.57% CAGR.
+The thyroid cancer diagnostics market size is valued at USD 245.08 billion in 2025 and is forecast to reach USD 335.78 billion by 2030, growing at a 6.57% CAGR.
 Consistent demand for earlier and more accurate detection, widespread availability of next-generation sequencing (NGS) assays, and rapid integration of artificial intelligence (AI) in imaging workflows invigorate the thyroid cancer diagnostics market.
 Continued gains in reimbursement for molecular panels across the United States, Canada, Germany, Japan and Australia further widen clinical acceptance.
 Meanwhile, liquid biopsy advances enable non-invasive surveillance, expanding testing volume beyond initial diagnosis.
 Competitive momentum is fueled by partnerships between imaging vendors and semiconductor companies that deliver real-time decision support, easing the shortage of endocrine cytopathologists.
 Against this backdrop, regulatory agencies now fast-track companion diagnostics, shortening time-to-market for genomic assays that pair with targeted therapies.

 Key Report Takeaways